Scholarship + Internship

 MOA ARCHITECTURE offers an annual architectural scholarship + paid summer internship award to students in accredited architectural programs.
 These awards are designed to support and provide opportunity to learn and gain practical experience in concert with the individual’s educational process to better prepare them for their chosen career in architecture.
 It is our intent that the internship opportunity challenges and rewards students, and further stimulates their interest in architecture.

-Named in honor of founding principal Kiyoshi Murata, this $3,000 merit based private scholarship and paid summer internship (plus travel and living expense reimbursement) was established to recognize and reward entering fifth year and graduate level students in an accredited architectural program.
+Named in honor of founding Principal Robert L. Outland, this $3,000 merit based private scholarship and paid summer internship (plus travel and living expense reimbursement) was established to recognize and reward entering fifth year and graduate level women and minority students in an accredited architectural program.

 2014 Scholarship + Internship Winner | Longwei Wu